Crews fighting several fires in Central Texas

 Blanco County fire

-Agencies are responding to an actively spreading wildfire in Blanco County near the Hays County line.
+Agencies responded to a wildfire spreading in Blanco County near the Hays County line.
+It’s being called the Smoke Rider Fire.
+It’s not clear what started that fire, but there are mandatory evacuations in place.

-The fire is at the corner of FM 165 and Las Colinas in Blanco County.
+The fire is at the corner of FM 165 and Los Colinas in Blanco County.
 Avoid the area if possible.

-Multiple fire departments from Blanco and Hays Counties are on scene.
-As of 2:45 p.m., the fire was estimated at 250 acres by air assets on scene.
+As of 9:30 p.m.
+Tuesday, the fire had burned an estimated 800 acres and was 30% contained.
+In an update just before 5 a.m.
+Wednesday, Blanco County Emergency Management said forward progression of the fire was stopped.

-Blanco County EM is evacuating some homes in the area out of an abundance of caution.
+Blanco County EM evacuated some homes in the area out of an abundance of caution.
+A public information officer for the Texas A&M Forest Service said roughly 30 structures, mostly homes, were evacuated by about 5 p.m.
+Tuesday.
+He could not say whether any had been destroyed by the fire.
 A temporary evacuation center will be at Blanco Methodist Church at 61 Pecan St.

+No additional evacuations were ordered Wednesday morning other than the ones already in place, according to emergency management.
+Both U.S. 290 and FM 165 are back open, but the county urged drivers to watch out for firefighters and units working near roadways in the area.

-The Wildland Task force has been activated for the fire, according to the Hays County Office of Emergency Management.
+The Wildland Task force was activated for the fire, according to the Hays County Office of Emergency Management.